Two positions available

 - Computer experience.

-- Must pass criminal background check and drug screening test.
+- Must pass criminal background checks and drug screening test.

 This is a unionized position, represented by Local 8 of the Office of Professional Employees International Union (OPEIU).